railsfactory-abhiram/slate/source/index.html.md

                  | Example general comments: Hi welcome!
 attachment[:attachment_id]  | Add the attachment like attachment_1 = #<File:/tmp/RackMultipart20160223-10206-8nvy6z-0>, attachment_2 = #<File:/tmp/RackMultipart20160223-10206-8nvy6z-0>...etc.

-Along with the above parameters: Category status also should be set.
-Category details of a particular provider can be fetched from "Provider Categories" end point.
-Category status should be sent like below along with the category parameters(parameters we got from provider categories end point).
+Along with the above parameters: Status item also should be sent.
+Status item details of a particular provider can be fetched from "Provider's status items" end point.
+Available status item should be sent like below along with the parameters above.

 Parameter | Description
 --------- | -----------